vCodeScripts/vC-vote/README.md

 Your Code Should Look Something Like This: https://prnt.sc/V1P80U12F3wO

 Then You Are Finished And Ready To Go, Startup Your Server And Have Fun.
 DISCLAIMER !
-DONT FORGET TO RESTART YOUR SERVER AFTER YOU ADDED THE CHANGES IN SHARED.LUA
+DONT FORGET TO RESTART YOUR SERVER AFTER YOU ADDED THE CHANGES IN items.lua

 Have Fun,